pezosanta/duckietown_world_models/README.md

 ```bash
 python main.py
 ```
 We use a SAC controller, which is a Reinforcement Learning algorithm.
-As an input it takes a 1D-array (length: 128) containing the latent vector corresponding to the current observation (length: 64) and the predicted
-We observation_wrapper.py script to access the already trained VAE and MDRNN models.
+As an input it takes a 1D-array (length: 128) containing the latent vector corresponding to the current observation (length: 64) and the predicted observation (length: 64).
+The observation_wrapper.py script is used to access the already trained VAE and MDRNN models.
-Remark: commits submitted after 11:59 PM 19.11.2019 were only minor modifications (e.g. fixing import errors) and they did not affect the implementation of the algorithms.